The project came about when a client of ours expressed interest in building a crawler that could identify frequently changing hubs.

 Hubs are web pages that contain a large number of outgoing links to authority sites.
 For example, Reddit, the DMOZ Directory, and Hacker News are hubs because they point to a lot of pages with authoritative content.
 Authorities are sites that obtain a high authority score, determined by the relevant information on the page and its authoritative sources.
 Examples of authorities include the Huffington Post and Lifehacker.

 And so for this project, we needed to be able to crawl around 1 billion pages per week, batch process them and then output the frequently changing hubs.
-These were characterized as pages that significantly change their outgoing links.
+And that's what you can call web crawling at scale.
+Furthermore, these were characterized as pages that significantly change their outgoing links.

 We began by building a single-thread crawl frontier framework.
 This allowed us to store and generate batches of documents to crawl with a framework that works seamlessly with the Scrapy ecosystem.